GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining material properties with constitutive laws
 -------------------------------------------------------

 Under the **Constitutive** tag, three items can be found:

-        - *MultiPhaseMultiComponentFluid* which will allow us to define phases names, component molar weights and characteristic behaviors such as viscosity and density dependencies with respect to pressure and temperature.
+- **MultiPhaseMultiComponentFluid** which allows us to define phase names, component molar weights and characteristic behaviors such as viscosity and density dependencies with respect to pressure and temperature.
-        - *PoreVolumeCompressibleSolid* which contains all the data needed to model rock compressibility behavior.
+- **PoreVolumeCompressibleSolid** which contains all the data needed to model rock compressibility behavior.
-        - *BrooksCoreyRelativePermeability* which set the relative permeability for each phase along with its end-point value, residual volume fraction and Corey exponent.
+- **BrooksCoreyRelativePermeability** which sets the relative permeability for each phase along with its end-point value, residual volume fraction, and Corey exponent.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml
   :start-after: <!-- SPHINX_FIELD_CASE_Co2_CONSTITUTIVE -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_CONSTITUTIVE_END -->

-One can notice that PVT data, required by *MultiPhaseMultiComponentFluid*, are brought in to be able to model behavior of Co2 in liquid and gas phase with respect to pressure and temperature variations.
-These *pvtgas.txt* and *pvtliquid.txt* are composed as follow
+One can notice that PVT data, required by **MultiPhaseMultiComponentFluid**, are brought in to be able to model behavior of Co2 in liquid and gas phase with respect to pressure and temperature variations.
+These *pvtgas.txt* and *pvtliquid.txt* are composed as follows

 .. code::